 Orzo is a short cut pasta similar in shape to over-sized rice.
 Common in many cuisines throughout the Mediterranean, it is also called Rosa Marina (slightly thinner than orzo) and Kritharaki.
 This dense little pasta is especially perfect for pilafs, salads, and soups/stews.

-I used fresh tomatoes since they are in season right now, but you can also use canned diced tomatoes.
+I used fresh tomatoes since they are in season right now, but you can substitute with canned, diced tomatoes during the winter.

 Domatosoupa Me Kritharaki (Greek Tomato Soup with Orzo)

-Remove bay leaves, then puree the soup using an immersion or stand blender until smooth.
+- Remove the bay leaves, then puree the soup using an immersion or stand blender until smooth.
 If using a stand blender, carefully transfer the soup back to the pot after blending.

 - Return the soup to a simmer, then stir in the orzo.
 Cook stirring often (especially the bottom and sides) until tender, about 5-10 minutes.